Develop the skills to address contemporary organizational challenges, lead change initiatives and increase effectiveness.

-Proficiency in Organizational Inquiry, Research and Analysis
+Proficiency in Organizational Inquiry, Research, and Analysis

 - Students will become proficient in field research, participatory action research and related data collection methods (e.g., surveys, interviews, focus groups, observation).

-- Students will be able to analyze qualitative and quantitative data, interpret findings, make data-based recommendations and evaluate effectiveness of interventions.
+- Students will be able to analyze qualitative and quantitative data, interpret findings, make data-based recommendations and evaluate the effectiveness of interventions.

-Competence with Teams, Culture and Diversity
+Competence with Teams, Culture, and Diversity

 - Students will attain skills to effectively contribute to teams as well as develop and empower others to work effectively in team contexts.